CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

   * Progress Report
 * To Work on:
   * Create UseCase for converting Session (ICSCreator)
-  * Creating different filters, e.g. timeslot restrictions, conflicts, physical distance etc.
+  * Implement TimeFilter
 ## Rory
 * Worked On:
   * Course, Session, CourseCreator
   * Progress Report
 * To Work on:
   * Improving CourseCreator and Course classes to allow for greater user specification
-  * Creating different filters, e.g. timeslot restrictions, conflicts, physical distance etc.
+  * Creating different user specifications, e.g. timeslot restrictions, conflicts, physical distance etc.
-## Siddarth
+## Lorena
 * Worked On:
-  * APIWorker
+ * CRC cards
+ * Schedule methods and tests
-  * Specification, Progress Report
+ * Progress Report
+ * Refactoring
-* To Work on:
+* To Work On:
-  * Improving run time for permutation generation
-  * Creating different filters, e.g. timeslot restrictions, conflicts, physical distance etc.
+ *